honza/papers/Polity/src/main.md

 the other.
 Instead, we should select mature Christians whose experience and knowledge of the Scriptures is deep to make these kinds of decisions.
 I believe that Paul prescribes the elders to be such people.

+Moreover, going back to the description of biblical polity, the flock of believers needs to have shepherds.
+As we know, sheep aren't the smartest of animals and need a strong leading hand.
+Our current system supposes that sheep are capable of leading themselves.

 Business-likeness of church meetings
 ------------------------------------